Participants Needed for Multi-State Research Project

 While testing is not required of homeschooled children in Indiana, strong scores make a convincing argument that homeschooling is successful without government control.
 We know that quality research is a powerful tool in protecting homeschool freedom.
 Indiana families now have the opportunity to showcase their academic success by contributing to a new, multi-state research study!

-IAHE is partnering with National Home Education Research Institute (NHERI), Family Protection Ministries (FPM), and BJU Press Homeschool to conduct a research project that will provide new and helpful information to homeschool families, homeschool support organizations, policymakers, and the general public.
+IAHE is partnering with National Home Education Research Institute (NHERI) and BJU Press Homeschool to conduct a research project that will provide new and helpful information to homeschool families, homeschool support organizations, policymakers, and the general public.
 This is a multi-state research study, and we are excited to be working with other homeschool state organizations like IAHE.

 Participation in this study is optional.